Best Online LaTeX Editors that You Can Use in Your Browser

 Trusted by more than 200,000 professionals worldwide, Overleaf is one of the most popular online LaTeX editing tools available.
 It comes with various useful features, including hundreds of templates ranging from formal letters to lab reports and theses.
 It also allows you to collaborate with your team members on academic documents or technical papers.

-Moreover, Overlead offers a real-time preview of your text as you enter it.
-By its error control and notation support, co-authors familiar with WYSIWYG editors will be able to easily take up to it.
-You can subsequently share your final document easily to various social networks and your Git account using your custom-generated link.
+Moreover, Overleaf offers a real-time preview of your text as you enter it.
+By its error control and notation support, co-authors familiar with WYSIWYG editors will be able to take up to it easily.

 Papeeria is another great online LaTeX editor with advanced features and tools.
 For example, it has a vast library of templates including but not limited to scientific magazines.
 You can also collaborate with other members on a LaTeX document and sync all changes on Dropbox, Github, or Google Drive.